-I LOVE Italian food, and at the heart of so much of it, is great sauce.
+I LOVE Italian food, and at the heart of so much of it, is a great sauce.

-No matter what you call is, sauce, marinara, gravy, the red stuff… just make a batch and you’re ready to go!
+No matter what you call it, sauce, marinara, gravy, the red stuff… just make a batch and you’re ready to go!

 If you prefer to just buy a jar of sauce, that’s fine too.
 I give you some tips on what to add to it to make it taste even better along with my favorite jarred sauces I use in a pinch.

 Over the years I have purchased many brands of tomatoes and I really prefer Cento brand and Tuttorosso brand.

 If you want to purchase pasta sauce that tastes great, try Barilla’s Marinara, Tomato Basil or Traditional Sauce or Victoria White Linen Marinara Sauce.